mateusz-kwiecien/legacy-erp/README.md

 #### TODO :

+* Add update and delete department controllers
+* Update department creating view (assign manager by list, not id input)
+* Create department view, with number of employees
+* Add department info to employee view
 * Add more data in Employee model
 * Add pagination to lists (e.g. employees list)
 * Add sorting option for lists